LTzavella/website/content/authors/admin/_index.md

   <h2><b> Biography </b> </h2>
   <br>
-   <p align= "justify">Dr Loukia Tzavella is a Postdoctoral Research Associate in Metascience at the School of Psychology, Cardiff University.</p>
+   <p align= "justify">I am currently a Postdoctoral Research Associate in Metascience at the School of Psychology, Cardiff University.</p>

-  <p align= "justify">Her doctoral work focused on response inhibition training for dietary behaviour change, including paradigm development, proof-of-concept experiments and online studies.
+  <p align= "justify">My doctoral work focused on response inhibition training for dietary behaviour change, including paradigm development, proof-of-concept experiments and online studies.
 Research studies further assess the validity of implicit cognition measures, such as the affective priming paradigm.</p>

   <p align= "justify">Current projects focus on the promotion, evaluation and implementation of open science practices and related initiatives, such as the Transparency and Promotion Openess (<a href="https://www.cos.io/initiatives/top-guidelines">TOP</a>) guidelines and Registered Reports (<a href="https://www.cos.io/initiatives/registered-reports">RRs</a>). <br></br></p>